Last Updated on by

 What could be better

-Ring also charges at least $30 per year to allow you to record and store videos in their cloud.
+Ring also charges an additional fee per year to allow you to record and store videos in their cloud.
 There is no free option for this.

 Next Up: Ring Video Doorbell 2